 Saying that participation is freedom raises a number of problems still.
 If the group makes a bad decision, over your objections, are you free because you participated?
 The fear with democracy is always “tyranny of the majority,” though I think for the most part this can be mitigated by robust procedural impediments to trampling on dissidents.
 (With a Bill of Rights, for instance.)
 There is no such thing as perfect freedom, but the ability to control your circumstances and be part of the political and economic decisions that affect you seems an important precondition of liberty.

 I define myself as part of the “libertarian socialist” political tradition, and I think the philosophy of libertarian socialism is very valuable in helping us think about what a sound conception of freedom would be.
 Libertarian socialism seems an oxymoron in the United States, where the libertarians are supposedly about freedom and socialists are about equality, and libertarians hate government and socialists like government.
 How can these two ideas even be reconciled, aren’t they polar opposites?
 But they’re not opposites at all.
 Libertarian socialists have recognized that without equality, there is no freedom, because some people will have the power to tyrannize over others and make decisions for them.
-But without freedom, there can also be no equality—so, for instance, in an authoritarian “socialist” regime, they say they are restricting freedom to promote equality, but they’re actually not doing that at all, because the society is deeply unequal.
+But without freedom, there can also be no equality—so, for instance, in an authoritarian “socialist” regime, authorities may say they are restricting freedom to promote equality, but they’re actually not doing that at all, because the society is deeply unequal.
 It has a hierarchy, with unelected bureaucrats ruling over everybody else.
 Equality and freedom aren’t just words, they’re conditions, and they’re either present or not.
 The great anarchist thinker Mikhail Bakunin captured this idea well in a famous quote: “liberty without socialism is privilege and injustice and socialism without liberty is slavery and brutality.”
 Free market liberty means being ruled over by corporations, fake socialist liberty means being ruled over by authoritarian governments.
 Both of these alternatives must be rejected, and the reason I have always been drawn to anarchists like Bakunin is that they couldn’t decide which they hated more: capitalism or the government.
 And what they wanted was authentic popular rule.

 I want to end by getting out of the realm of theory and back towards a very small concrete example of how freedom works and what it means to either have it or not.
 I live in New Orleans at the moment, and I have lived in New Orleans twice.
-The first time I lived in New Orleans, I had no money.
+The first time I lived there, I had no money.
 This time, I have a job and a decent income.
 And what is remarkable to me is that it has felt like living in two different cities.
 The lack of money changed the entire experience of living in the place.
 I could not go anywhere, because you don’t realize until you don’t have money that everything costs money.
 I was counting how many bananas I could afford at the grocery store, and constantly in fear of having my card declined.
-Now, I go to the grocery store, fill my basket, and don’t even think about how much things costs.
+Now, I go to the grocery store, fill my basket, and don’t even think about how much things cost.
 I buy as many bananas as I damn well please.
 And New Orleans, for me, has become a freer place.
 I can go where I want, do what I want, because I have the actual capacity.
-Money and security have made the possible, as well as the fact that I have a job where I don’t have a boss.
+Money and security have made this possible, as well as the fact that I have a job where I don’t have a boss.
 I can take an afternoon off without asking anybody’s permission, I can work from home in my underpants and nobody can stop me.
 It’s an incredible feeling of liberty, to know that you have many different meaningful options.
 The freedom we want for everyone is the kind of freedom possessed today by the boss.

 When you have this kind of freedom, it’s easy to forget what it feels like not to have it.
 I only experienced a very minor and temporary lack of money, mostly due to bad planning.
 For many, many people the situation is chronic.
-It should be obvious that poverty reduces your freedom to act, that living in a city where you cannot afford to do anything, are counting your change for the bus, is a wholly different experience to walking through the world as Jeff Bezos, knowing that you could literally point at anything you see and own it.
-The implication of this, though, is that things like the black-white wealth gap, where white families tend to own tend times as much as black families, are also gaps in freedom.
-This is why I think it’s so urgent for people on the left, and for Democrats like yourselves, to fight to redistribute wealth more equitably, because concentrated wealth is concentrated liberty, where some people are able to do whatever they please and others can only choose among the few meager choices they are offered.
+It should be obvious that poverty reduces your freedom to act, that living in a city where you cannot afford to do anything, counting your change for the bus, is a wholly different experience to walking through the world as Jeff Bezos, knowing that you could literally point at anything you see and own it.
+The implication of this, though, is that things like the black-white wealth gap, where white families tend to own ten times as much as black families, are also gaps in freedom.
+This is why I think it’s so urgent for people on the left to fight to redistribute wealth more equitably, because concentrated wealth is concentrated liberty, where some people are able to do whatever they please and others can only choose among the few meager choices they are offered.
 Social democratic programs do not just build greater “equity,” but give us the liberty to actually pursue our happiness.
 The right should not be allowed to lay claim to the word freedom, because their vision for it is superficial and perverse.
 The left conception of freedom is not just fairer, but is richer and more true to real-world experience.
 Having fairer and more equal society is not in tension with having a free society.
 It is a free society.